How to Create Your End-of-Life Plan

 - Satisfaction (cos you’ve made decisions you’ve found difficult)

-- It’s also incredibly comforting to know that you are saving your family time and money in the long-term by doing this for them now.
+- Comforted (by knowing you are saving your family time and money in the long-term by doing this for them now)

 And here’s another benefit that I only discovered very recently:

-It was a huge shock.
+It was a huge shock, as you can imagine.
 They had, however, completed their end-of-life plans the previous year.
 Thank goodness!
 Because all I and my siblings had to do was exactly what I have pointed out above.

 All the decisions were taken out of our hands because they had all been discussed with the family much earlier, and written down, when my parents were still well enough to do this work.